-They continued walking, Siri in this day’s choice of clothing--a long, flowing brown skirt that covered up her feet and had an almost train of a trail that followed--and the priest in golds and maroons.
-She still wasn’t certain what prompted them to change colors so often.
-Each day, the priests and servants had switched to a different color scheme.
-Siri kept wondering if she were comitting some unseen faux pas by dressing in other colors.
-Yet, if that were the case, why would the serving women offer them to her?
+They continued their walking.
+This day, Siri wore a long, flowing brown skirt that covered up her feet and had a train that trailed behind her.
+The priest was wearing golds and maroons--a color matched by the servants.
+It still amazed her that everyone in the palace had so many costumes to wear, even if they were identical save for the colors.
+It was getting to the point that Siri had begun wondering if she were committing some unseen faux pas by dressing in different colors from the rest of them.
+Yet, if that were the case, why would the serving women offer her such a variety?

-She sighed, shaking her head and regining in her frustration.
-She knew that she shouldn’t let herself get annyoed with the priests--they arleady didn’t seem to like her for some reason, and getting snappy wouldn’t help.
+She sighed, shaking her head and reigning in her frustration.
+She knew that she shouldn’t let herself get annoyed with the priests--they already didn’t seem to like her for some reason, and getting snappy wouldn’t help.
 It was just that the last few days had been so dull.
-Trapped in the palace for the week of her wedding retreat, unable to leave, unable to find anyone to talk to, she found herself nearly going mad with frustration.
+Trapped in the palace, unable to leave, unable to find anyone to talk to, she found herself nearly going mad.

 But, there would be no exceptions.
-Apperantly.
+Apparently.

 “Will that be all, Vessel?”
-Tridees asked, pausing beside the door on the other side of the room.
+Tridees asked, pausing beside a door.
 It almost seemed like he found it a chore to remain civil toward her.

 Siri sighed, but nodded.
 The priest bowed, then opened the door and quickly rushed away, like a rodent suddenly freed from a trap.

-Siri stood, tapping her foot, arms folded.
-Her servants arrayed behind her, silent as always.
+Siri watched him go, tapping her foot, arms folded.
+Her servants stood arrayed behind her, silent as always.
 Talking to them usually proved even more frustrating than trying to talk with the priests.
-She could try to find Bluefingers, but. . .no.
-She still hadn’t figured out what made him so uncofortable around her, but he found excuses to leave almost as quickly as Tridees.
+Considered finding Bluefingers, but. . .no.
+He always had so much to do, she felt bad distracting him--even if he was far more civil than the priests.

 That left her with nothing.
-Once again, she was alone.
 Sighing again, she motioned for her servants to prepare the evening meal.
-Two carried over a chair from the side of the room, and Siri sat back, resting in the plush confines as the meal was gathered.
+Two fetched a chair from the side of the room, and Siri sat back, resting as the meal was gathered.

-She twisted, trying to find a position that didn’t aggrivate one ache or another.
-Each night, she was forced to kneel on the floor, naked, until she finally grew drowsy enough to drift off despite the uncomfortable possition.
-Doing so left a dull, almost everpresent, pain in her back and neck.
+The chair was plush, but it was still difficult to sit in a way that didn’t aggravate one of her aches or cramps.
+Each of the last four nights, she had been forced to kneel on the floor, naked, until she finally grew so drowsy that she drifted off.
+Sleeping on the hard stone in awkward poses had left a dull, almost ever-present, pain in her back and neck.

-As a matter of comfort, she started requesting more and more ornate gowns, with more and more fabric.
-She often wondered what the dressmakers would think if they knew that the gowns were only worn for a few brief moments before being discarded to the floor, then eventually used as hybrid blanket/cusions.

-Each morning, she was presented with an array of garments.
-She started trying to remember the ones she didn’t choose, and was growning suspicious that the same garments were never presented twice.
-She wasn’t sure where the servants got such a steady supply of outfits in Siri’s size, but it made her a little apprehensive about choosing her costume each day.
-She knew that she’d likely never again see any of the options she didn’t choose.
+Each morning, she moved to the bed once the God King was gone.
+Then, when she awoke the second time, she burned the sheets.
+After that, she chose her clothing--there was a new array each time, with no repeated outfits.
+She wasn’t sure where the servants got such a steady supply of clothing in Siri’s size, but it made her a little apprehensive about choosing daily costume.
+She knew that she’d likely never see any of the options again.